 Early Relations Between the United States and Iran

-During the mid-to-late nineteenth century, Iran, then known in the Western world as Persia, considered the U.S. a more trustworthy foreign power than the perceived self-serving colonial interests of Britain and Russia.
-Nonetheless, the early US-Iran relationship remained positive during and after the Second World War, and further until the later years of the government of former Iranian Prime Minister Mohammad Mosaddegh.
+During the mid-to-late nineteenth century, Iran, which was known in the Western world as Persia, considered the U.S. a more trustworthy foreign power than the perceived self-serving colonial interests of Britain and Russia.
+The early US-Iran relationship remained positive during and after the Second World War and further until the later years of the government of former Iranian Prime Minister Mohammad Mosaddegh.

 It is also interesting to note that the American government assisted in creating the nuclear program of Iran.
 To be specific, as part of its Atoms for Peace initiative, the U.S. provided Iran its first nuclear reactor and nuclear fuel in 1957.
 The Americans further provided weapons-grade enriched uranium after 1967.
-Western European governments also participated in the U.S. initiative, thus giving the Iranian government further assistance.
+Western European governments also participated in the U.S. initiative.
+This gave the Iranian government additional assistance.

 Iran-US Relations During the Iranian Revolution of 1979